 '''

 $ keactrl stop

 INFO/keactrl: Stopping kea-dhcp4...

 INFO/keactrl: Stopping kea-dhcp6...

 INFO/keactrl: Stopping kea-dhcp-ddns...

+INFO/keactrl: Stopping kea-ctrl-agent...

 '''

 Note that the stop will attempt to stop all servers regardless of whether they are "enabled" in the keactrl.conf.
 If any of the servers are not running, an informational message is displayed as in the stop command output below.